Emadmasroor/emadmasroor.github.io/_pages/about.md

 <h3 style="margin-bottom: 1.3rem"><b>About me</b></h3>

 <div markdown="1">
-I am a Lecturer in Applied Mathematics in the [Department of Mathematics](https://www.hull.ac.uk/faculties/departments/department-of-physics-and-mathematics) at the [University of Hull](https://www.hull.ac.uk) in the United Kingdom
+This website is under construction.

+I'm a Visiting Assistant Professor of Engineering at [Swarthmore College](https://www.swarthmore.edu/).
+My research is in fluid mechanics, and I conduct theoretical, numerical and experimental research in Singer Hall.
+I teach in the areas of thermodynamics, fluid mechanics, numerical methods and programming.

+I received my PhD from the [Engineering Mechanics program](https://beam.vt.edu/graduate/mechanics.html){:target="\_blank"} at Virginia Tech.
 </div>

 <div markdown="1" style="margin-top: 1.2rem;">